AK-47 (2020 film)

 AK-47 (Калашников) is a 2020 Russian biographical film about the experiences of Mikhail Kalashnikov, inventor of the AK-47 assault rifle.

 Elena Kalashnikova, the designer's daughter and a consultant to the Kalashnikov Concern, took part in the production of the film.

-The film was directed by Konstantin Buslov, and stars Yuri Borisov, Olga Lerman, Artur Smolyaninov, and Eldar Kalimulin.
+The film was directed by Konstantin Buslov, and stars Yura Borisov, Olga Lerman, Artur Smolyaninov, and Eldar Kalimulin.

-The premiere took place in Russia on February 20, 2020 by Megogo Distribution.
+The premiere took place in Russia on February 20, 2020, by Megogo Distribution.

 Plot

 The film begins with a sequence (supplemented by subsequent flashbacks) in which Mikhail Kalashnikov, a young farmer's son from Altai, is seen secretly working on a functional toy rifle.
-The film switches to the year 1941, in the midst of World War II, where the now adult senior sergeant Kalashnikov serves as a tank commander in the Red Army.
-During the Battle of Bryansk, Kalashnikov is seriously wounded while taking out a German anti-tank gun, and he is taken off the frontlines.
-While being transported to the rear, he and a companion encounter a group of German soldiers, and he witnesses his comrade's new submachine gun jam at a critical moment due to design faults in the magazine.
-This inspires him to use his self-acquired talent at inventing to design a new automatic weapon for the Soviet army.
+In 1941 the adult Kalashnikov is serving as a tank commander in the Red Army during World War II and is seriously wounded in the Battle of Bryansk while engaging a German anti-tank gun.
+While being evacuated, he witnesses a companion's encounter with a group of German soldiers in which his new submachine gun jams due to design faults.

-On his way home, Kalashnikov visits Matai Station in Alma-Ata, Kazakhstan, where he previously worked as an engineer but was dismissed for using the depot's workshop to build his private weapon designs.
-He appeals to his former superior, Krotov, to let him assemble his latest invention, but Krotov refuses.
-When Kalashnikov proposes his design to a passing high-ranking officer named Basarov, he gets authorization to proceed, and with the help of the Station's workers he successfully assembles his new submachine gun.
-While trying to bring it to Basarov, he is mistakenly arrested, but Basarov takes notice of the gun's innovative design and has it sent off for evaluation.
-As a result, Kalashnikov is released and encouraged to present his gun to General Pavel Kurbatkin, the district commander of Central Asia, who approves him for a national arms design competition.
+On his way home, Kalashnikov visits Matai Station in Alma-Ata, Kazakhstan, where he was dismissed from an engineering position for using depot resources to build private weapon designs.
+His former superior, Pavel Krotov, refuses to let him assemble a new design inspired by his war experience.
+Kalashnikov get approval from a passing high-ranking officer named Basarov and successfully assembles a new submachine gun with the aid of the Station's personnel.
+He is arrested presenting it to Basarov, but the officer admires the gun's innovative design and has it evaluated.
+Kalashnikov is released and presents his gun to General Pavel Kurbatkin, the district commander of Central Asia, who approves him for a national arms design competition.